Glossary of Names and Terms Found in

 Apennines – the Apennine Mountains, a large range consisting of smaller chains that together extend 870 miles north-south through the Italian peninsula

-apostate – a person who has officially renounced or separated himself from his religion, political belief, or principle; in Martha Marks’s The Ruby Ring, Prefect Tiberius Julius Alexander is accurately described as an apostate Jew
+apostate – a person who has officially renounced or separated himself from his religion, political belief, or principle; in Martha Marks’s The Ruby Ring, the highly Romanized Prefect Tiberius Julius Alexander is accurately described as an apostate Jew

-Arsinoë – a name given to numerous female members of the ancient royal families of Egypt, Macedonia, Thrace, etc.; per historic custom, it appears in Rubies of the Viper as the name of a boat; the ë is pronounced as a separate, final syllable
+Arsinoë – a name given to numerous female members of the ancient royal families of Egypt, Macedonia, Thrace, etc.; per historic custom, it appears in Rubies of the Viper as the name of a boat; the ë is pronounced as a separate, final, fourth syllable

 atriumthe central room of a Roman house, usually with a roof opening to admit light and a sunken pool or tank (impluvium) that collects rainwater